Z-Jarrah/PSL-FALL-2020/Project 1/proj1_notes_derek.md

 Used lasso as a way of EDA by looking at which factors at different levels (permissive, middle, restrictive) where left in.
 Used the absolute value and a threshold that kept about 50% of the variables for that beta value so that noes that were shrunk close to zero were tossed from consideration.

+Based on a table() the overall_cond and overall_qual seem very similar

 ## Scores